tangowithcode/tango_with_django_2/manuscript/chapter18-ajax.md

 This JavaScript/JQuery code will be fired once the page has been loaded, and then binds code to an event handler on the `Like Category` button (identified by the unique identifier `like_btn`).
 When the user clicks this button, the `category_id` is extracted from the button `data-categoryid` attribute.
 If you look closely at the template code we defined earlier in this chapter, the `data-categoryid` attribute is populated by the Django templating engine with the unique ID of the category when the page is rendered server-side!
 Once the `category_id` has been obtained, we then call `$.get()`.

 `$.get()` is a JQuery function that handles AJAX `GET` requests.
 We first specify the URL that we want to reach (hard-coded in this instance, which is undesirable!), with a dictionary-like object then passed as the second argument.
-This is the `data` parameter, from which a querystring is constructed with the key/value pairs supplied.
+This is `data`, from which a querystring is constructed with the key/value pairs supplied.
 This would mean the final request would look similar to `GET /rango/like_category/?category_id=<category_id_var>`, where `<category_id_var>` is replaced with the ID of the category.

 The final argument we supply is a further anonymous function, this time taking a `data` parameter.
 This is called when the server responds from the request, with `data` containing the server's response.
 In our case, this will contain the number of likes that the given category now has associated with it.
-Within the function, we then simply replace the existing inner HTML of the `<strong>` tag (identified by `like_count`) with the updated value from the server -- and hide the button (identified by `like_btn`).
+Within the function, we simply replace the existing HTML of the `<strong>` tag (identified by `like_count`) with the updated value from the server -- and hide the button (`like_btn`).

 T> ### Remember, `$.get()` is Asynchronous!
 T> This can take a while to get your head around, but this is worth repeating -- the call to the server is *asynchronous*.
 JQuery fires off the request to the server, but it doesn't hang around waiting for the server to respond.
 It could take several seconds, or minutes if the request takes a while!
 In the meantime, the browser focuses on other inputs from the user.
 T>
 T> Once the request comes back from the server, the browser and JQuery jump back into action, calling the anonymous function we provided in the code above.
 In short, this anonymous function is called when the response comes through, *not immediately when the user clicks the `Like Category` button.*
 T>
 T> If the browser waited for the response to come back, it would appear to crash!
 It wouldn't be able to accept any further input from the user until the response comes back.
 This is highly undesirable.
 What if the server doesn't respond, or takes substantially longer to respond than you design for?
-This is why designing asynchronous systems is such a challenge and is one reason why using JQuery is such a bonus -- can take care of most of the issues for you!
+This is why designing asynchronous systems is such a challenge and is one reason why using JQuery is such a bonus -- the library can take care of almost all of the issues for you!

 With this code implemented, try everything out!
 Make sure you are logged into Rango, and like the category.
-You should see the `Like Category` button disappear, and the count of the number of likes increases.
-To double-check everything, check the output of your development server.
-You should see a request to `/rango/like_category/` -- as shown in [the screenshot below](#fig-ajax-terminal).
+You should see the `Like Category` button disappear, and the count of the number of likes increase.
+To double-check, check the development server log.
+You'll see a request to `/rango/like_category/` -- as shown in [the screenshot below](#fig-ajax-terminal).
 This is proof that the request was passed to the server.

 {id="fig-ajax-terminal"}
 ![Output of the Django development server, showing the AJAX request going through (highlighted in red).
 The request shows that the `category_id` being passed was set to `1` -- and from the log above (which shows the initial category page load), we can see that the request was for the `Python` category.](images/ajax-terminal.png)

 ##Adding Inline Category Suggestions
 With a simple AJAX example implemented, let's try something more complex.
 Let's imagine a scenario where Rango has been populated with dozens of categories.
 If a user wishes to find one specific category, they would currently need to examine a long list of categories.
 That's annoying!

 A faster way to allow users to find the category they are looking for would be to provide a suggestion component.
 Users can start typing in the name of the category they are searching for, and Rango would respond with a list of suggested categories that the user can then select from.
 In essence, this feature would provide a form of *filtering* to allow the user to narrow down the options available to him or her.

 We can, of course, achieve this with AJAX.
 Whenever the user types in a letter from their keyboard, we can send a request off to the Django server, and ask it to return a list of potential filtered down category matches.
 This list of categories can then be rendered within the loaded page.
 To ensure this functionality is present across the Rango app, we'll be looking to implement it on the left-hand category listing section.